ak9250/DST/README.md

 # Deformable Style Transfer (DST)

-This repo provides the source code and demo of our paper: [Deformable Style Transfer](https://arxiv.org/abs/2003.11038) (ECCV 2020).
+This repo provides the source code of our paper: [Deformable Style Transfer](https://arxiv.org/abs/2003.11038) (ECCV 2020).

+**We're currently preparing a Colab demo of our work.
+Please stay tuned for updates!**

 It also contains a pytorch implementation of a differentiable warping module that uses thin-plate spline interpolation.
 This is a reimplementation of WarpGAN's tensorflow code.